Jackson Browne on Making a New Album: ‘Your Standards Plague You’

 Jackson Browne (Photo via his Facebook page)

-Jackson Browne has a new album, Downhill From Everywhere, which arrived on July 23, 2021.
-The release will coincide with the new start date of his U.S. tour with James Taylor.
-The tour, originally scheduled for summer 2020 was postponed, like all such outings, due to the pandemic.
-On March 31, the pair announced that it had been pushed back once again.
-It’s now scheduled to begin on July 29.
+Jackson Browne released a new studio album, Downhill From Everywhere, on July 23, 2021, that coincided with the new start date of his U.S. tour with James Taylor.
+(The tour, originally scheduled for summer 2020 was postponed, like all such outings, due to the pandemic.)

 In March 2020, Browne revealed that he had tested positive for the coronavirus.
 At the time, he said he was quarantined and recuperating at his Los Angeles home.
 The singer-songwriter was interviewed in the April/May 2021 issue of AARP Magazine and was asked about his absence from the stage.